trevor-e/Interview-Swift/README.md

 - Be careful since it can be deceiving, eg: `return n*fact(n-1)` is not tail recursive because it's accumulating the result of `n` in each function call.
 You can rewrite the function to accumulate the result instead: `return fact(n-1, n*a)`

 ## Big O
-- If the input is halving each time then it's probably O(log n)
+- If the input is halving each time then it's probably O(log n).
+- Be careful of binary trees and mistakenly assuming O(n^2) complexity for something that's actually O(2^n), eg: the naive recursive solution for fibonacci numbers.

 ## Backtracking
 Technique for solving recursive solutions by building the result incrementally.
 Recursive steps are eliminated if they fail to satisfy the constraints of the problem at any time, allowing you to speed up execution.